 The Foundation is exposed to market price risks related to its investments.
-As a result of the global pandemic, the financial markets remain volatile which may lead to changes in the valuation of investments and cause uncertainty regarding the accounting estimates in future periods.
+As a result of the global geopolitical and economic developments, the financial markets remain volatile which may lead to changes in the valuation of investments and cause uncertainty regarding the accounting estimates in future periods.